 Natasha Lazartes, M.A., LMFT

-Jeanie Romero is a bilingual Licensed Clinical Mental Health Counselor, National Certified Counselor and a 3rd year graduate student in Marriage and Family Therapy program.
-Ms. Romero attended SUNY Stony Brook University and obtained a Bachelor’s degree in Women’s and Gender Studies with a concentration in Psychology and Child and Family Studies.
-She also holds a Master of Science in Education in Clinical Mental Health Counseling from St. John’s University. and a certificate in advanced study in school counseling and a postgraduate certificate in child and family therapy from New York University.
+Jeanie Romero is a bilingual Licensed Clinical Mental Health Counselor, National Certified Counselor and holds a second Masters Degree in Marriage and Family Therapy.
+Ms. Romero obtained a Bachelor’s degree in Women’s and Gender Studies with a concentration in Psychology and Child and Family Studies.
+She also holds a Master of Science in Education in Clinical Mental Health Counseling and a Certificate in Advanced Study in School Counseling and a Postgraduate Certificate in Child and Family Therapy.
 As a Licensed Mental Health Counselor Ms. Romero assists individuals with various mental health issues, couples with relational issues, families and children with an array of problems and circumstances that affect their relationships.
-Her therapeutic area also include bereavement counseling, child therapy, infant and maternal health, human and child development, parenting skills and school counseling.
-Ms. Romero has worked with people from various backgrounds by using a multicultural lens and has conducted individual, collateral and family therapy sessions in Spanish.
-Ms. Romero believes in treating every case uniquely and distinctively using a holistic approach utilizing therapeutic interventions from the major therapeutic schools.
+Ms. Romero has worked with people from various backgrounds by using a multicultural lens and has conducted individual, couple and family therapy sessions in Spanish.

 Daniel L. Araoz, Ed.D